-If the displayed spectra range contains more channels as pixel columns are available in the video graphic display, usually only the maximum value of the channels falling into that pixel columns is displayed.
-But it can also explicitly specified by marking the checkboxes "Max Pixel", "Mean Pixel" or "Min Pixel" which value will be displayed.
+If the displayed spectra range contains more channels as pixel columns are available in the video graphic display, usually "All" data is displayed.
+But it can also explicitly specified by marking the checkboxes "Max Pixel", "Mean Pixel" or "Min Pixel" which value falling into a pixel column will be displayed.
 It is also possible to display all three possible values in different colors that can be chosen in the colors dialog.
 For the "Mean Pixel" a Threshold value can be entered; channel contents below this value then aren't taken into account for the mean value calculation.